 These courses are designed for both majors and non-majors and are ideal for students with no prior background in the ancient world, though they may also be of interest to more advanced students.
 Some, such as Classical Myth (3132), are normally offered every year; others are offered in rotation or once only.

 Although for administrative reasons the program in Modern Greek is attached to the Classics department, it is essentially a separate entity.
-Courses are offered at the elementary (1101-2), intermediate (1201-2), and advanced (3000) levels.
-Students interested in modern Greek should consult Karen van Dyck, who will be delighted to give them further information on these programs.
+Courses are offered at the elementary (1101-2), intermediate (2101-2), and advanced (3000) levels.
+Students interested in Modern Greek should consult Nikolas Kakkoufa, Director of Undergraduate Studies in Modern Greek, who will be delighted to give them further information on these programs.